abolhassani-dev/versucture-smc-demo/README.md

-# Versucture — SMC Trading Toolkit (Demo)
+# Versucture — SMC Trading Toolkit

 > Smart Money Concepts (SMC) trading system with Pine Script indicators and Telegram-based real-time alerts.

 This repository contains a **public demonstration** of the Versucture trading toolkit — a complete SMC trading system I designed and built starting in 2020, leading a 3-person development team.
-The full production version is proprietary, but this demo showcases the core ideas and the indicator's visual output.
+The full production code is proprietary, but the screenshots below show the indicator working on live charts.

 ---